ssdevopsacademy/colombia_dcc/jhonbedoyaLab/README.md

 ## How to solve a merge conflict

 - If we have a merge conflict git don't merge we ned manual confirmation for the changes.
-- When we are on main branchs and we run the comand git lod --all --graph we have the information about the confict.
+- When we are on main branchs and we run the comand git log --all --graph we have the information about the confict.
 -